deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 <img src="../assets/blog/2024-05-public-bot-avatar.png" width="100px" style="float: right; margin-left:.5em; margin-bottom:.2em;" />

-Once Delta Chat is installed, you may tap invite links like the following ones:
+You may tap "invite links" on a device where Delta Chat is installed like the following:

 - To verify things work, send a message to [echo@nine.testrun.org bot](https://i.delta.chat/#66B77A4C5F57A670D6E86C0767F00812105D9374&a=echo%40nine.testrun.org&n=&i=m6rDyxHRShX&s=Ta7TL-JufhZ) and observe the echo reply arriving quickly.